 - ½ cup warm water

-- 2 cups bread flour OR 2 cups all-purpose flour with 2 teaspoons wheat gluten
+- 2 cups bread flour

 - Dissolve 1 ½ teaspoons of the baked baking soda in the warm water.
 Place the flour in a bowl and stir in the water-baking soda mix.
 When the dough begins to come together, turn it out onto the counter and knead for 10 minutes.
 It’s a dry, tough dough that’s difficult to knead but resist the urge to add more water or the noodles will become too soft.
 Wrap the dough ball in cling film and let it rest at room temperature for 1 hour.